 Richard has extensive experience in both real estate and municipal and public finance and tax and has represented numerous public and private, for-profit and not-for-profit developers and owners of all classes of real estate, as well as lenders, credit enhancers, underwriters, trustees, and governmental entities.
 He regularly represents clients in the public financing of facilities for use by the federal and local governments, and has represented the developer or credit enhancer in projects for the GSA, IRS, NIH, DOE, VA, and NOAA, as well as for various localities.
 He has also represented the ownership of the US Air Arena and the Verizon Center in the public financings of each facility utilizing taxable and tax exempt municipal bonds, and the owner of the DC United in the transactional matters associated with the development of a new stadium.

 Richard handles real estate, finance, and tax matters for numerous cultural institutions (including The Phillips Collection, The Arena Stage, and The Shakespeare Theatre); public policy groups (including the World Wildlife Fund, the National Wildlife Federation, the Carnegie Endowment for International Peace, and the Planned Parenthood Federation of America); quasi-governmental entities (The Smithsonian Institution, The National Academies of Science, and the Institute for Defense Analyses); and other large and small nonprofit organizations (the Association of American Medical Colleges and the American College of Obstetricians and Gynecologists).

 In the municipal finance area, Richard has, among other things, represented the first non-hospital, non-university nonprofit to achieve an investment-grade rating; the first conduit borrower to use tax exempt bonds issued by the District of Columbia; and the borrower in the largest new money 501(c)(3) issuance reported to date.

 Richard is a former general counsel to The Wolf Trap Foundation for the Performing Arts, The AIA Legacy Foundation, and Discovery Create Children's Museum.
-He is a member of the board of The Arena Stage, The AIA Legacy Foundation, and The Washington Hebrew Congregation.
+He is a member of the board of The Arena Stage and The Washington Hebrew Congregation.